 G. Appendix: IPEDS Data

-Comprehensive data from the Integrated Postsecondary Education Data System (IPEDS) on degree completions at CS and CIS programs can improve our understanding of the CRA Enrollment Survey data.
+Comprehensive data from the Integrated Postsecondary Education Data System (IPEDS) on degree completions at CS and CIS programs can improve our understanding of the CRA Enrollment Survey data, especially in relation to non-doctoral granting institutions.
 The data provided in this section is from the IPEDS Data Center on degree completions for two Classification of Instructional Programs (CIP) codes: Computer and Information Sciences, General (11.0101) and Computer Science (11.0701).
 The data is for all Carnegie-classified, not-for-profit, 4-year public and private institutions in the United States, Guam, Puerto Rico, and the U.S. Virgin Islands.
 We looked at completions under both 11.0101 and 11.0701 since some institutions with computer science degree programs report completions under CIP code 11.0101, while others report completions under 11.0701.
 In this section, we use “CS” to represent reported completions under both 11.0101 (CIS, general) and 11.0701 (CS).

 Comparing IPEDS Data to the CRA Enrollment Survey Data